1. Discovery of the

 part in all normative relation frames.
 For instance, without language all social relations, commerce, government, and justice would be impossible.
 In this way, artefacts have a very open and dynamic character.

 relation frame characterizes all artefacts either primarily or secondarily, artefacts should at least satisfy objectively the historical norm of progress.
-Therefore artefacts have a history of their own, constituting an important instrument for
+Therefore artefacts have a history of their own, constituting an important instrument for historiography

 8. Lingual and logical artefacts